Hindenburg disaster: Deaths

 There were a total of 35 deaths out of 97 people on the airship, including 13 of the 36 passengers and 22 of the 61 crew; most survivors were severely burned.
-Among the killed was also one ground crewman, the civilian linesman Allen Hagaman.
+Among those killed was also one ground crewman, civilian linesman Allen Hagaman.
 Ten passengers and 16 crewmen died in the crash or in the fire.
 The majority of the victims were burned to death, while others died jumping from the airship at an excessive height, or as a consequence of either smoke inhalation or falling debris.
 Six other crew members, three passengers, and Allen Hagaman died in the following hours or days, mostly as a result of the burns.

 The majority of the crewmen who died were up inside the ship's hull, where they either did not have a clear escape route or were close to the bow of the ship, which hung burning in the air for too long for most of them to escape death.
 Most of the crew in the bow died in the fire, although at least one was filmed falling from the bow to his death.
 Most of the passengers who died were trapped in the starboard side of the passenger deck.
 Not only was the wind blowing the fire toward the starboard side, but the ship also rolled slightly to starboard as it settled to the ground, with much of the upper hull on that part of the ship collapsing outboard of the starboard observation windows, thus cutting off the escape of many of the passengers on that side.
 To make matters worse, the sliding door leading from the starboard passenger area to the central foyer and the gangway stairs (through which rescuers led a number of passengers to safety) jammed shut during the crash, further trapping those passengers on the starboard side.
 Nonetheless, some did manage to escape from the starboard passenger decks.
 By contrast, all but a few of the passengers on the port side of the ship survived the fire, with some of them escaping virtually unscathed.
 Although the best-remembered airship disaster, it was not the worst.
 Just over twice as many (73 of 76 on board) had perished when the helium-filled U.S. Navy scout airship USS Akron crashed at sea off the New Jersey coast four years earlier on April 4, 1933.